The best brush pen calligraphy supplies for beginners – Brush Pen Edition: Everything you need to get started with brush pen calligraphy.

 LARGE TIP BRUSH PENS

 I prefer and recommend small tipped brush pens for beginners as they are easier to control.
-But you can also use brush pens with a larger tip.
+But if you’re starting, you can also use brush pens with a larger tip.
 These are the ones I recommend:

 Tombow Dual Brush Pens.